unforced/concrete/.concrete/conversations/2024-03-11-base-concrete-implementation.md

 - Emphasized the importance of a minimal structure that can be easily extended
 - Focused on creating a system that helps users share their ideas and vision
 - Designed the system prompt to prioritize active listening and clarification
+- Identified and addressed gaps in the system prompt regarding proper file paths and maintenance procedures
+- Discussed the importance of being conversational and ensuring clear understanding before executing tasks

 ## Next Steps